Satyam-Mak/Rock_vs_Mine_Prediction/README.md

    - Contains 208 samples and 60 numerical attributes

 2. **Data Preprocessing**
-   - Handled missing values (if any)
+   - Checked for missing values
-   - Standardized feature values using `StandardScaler`
+   - Standardized features using `StandardScaler`
-   - Encoded labels (`R` → Rock, `M` → Mine)
+   - Encoded target labels (`R` → Rock, `M` → Mine)

 3. **Exploratory Data Analysis (EDA)**
    - Visualized feature distributions
-   - Checked correlation between features
+   - Checked data balance and correlations
-   - Balanced class check
+   - Explored class patterns

 4. **Model Building**
-   - Algorithms used:
-     - Logistic Regression
-     - Support Vector Machine (SVM)
-     - Random Forest Classifier
-   - Evaluated performance using accuracy score
+   - Algorithm Used: **Logistic Regression**
+   - Split data into training and testing (80% / 20%)
+   - Trained and optimized the model for classification

 5. **Model Evaluation**
-   - Split data into training (80%) and testing (20%)
+   - Evaluated using accuracy score, confusion matrix, and classification report
-   - Compared accuracy, precision, and recall
+   - Achieved consistent results with balanced precision and recall
-   - Final model: **SVM** (highest accuracy)

 6. **Model Deployment (Optional)**
-   - Exported trained model using `pickle`
+   - Trained model saved using `pickle`
-   - Can be integrated into a web app using Flask or Streamlit
+   - Can be deployed using **Flask** or **Streamlit** for real-time predictions

 ---